Dr. Christian H. Kaelin, TEP, FIMC, is the Chairman of Henley & Partners

 Top foreign athletes who are of special interest to Germany are preferred for naturalization based on an administrative directive, although in recent times a maximum of only 10 top athletes per year have been admitted.
 Other countries are more lenient: at the World Athletics Championships in 2005, for instance, Qatar was represented by almost a dozen élite athletes born in Kenya and naturalized in Qatar.
 The USA, more than any other country in the world, has gone out of its way to perfect the technique of attracting accomplished athletes by offering them citizenship in return for their pursuit of Olympic medals.
 Shortly before the 2006 Winter Olympics, President Bush signed a Bill that granted citizenship to foreigners with extraordinary ability, allowing, among others, Russian ice dancer Maxim Zavozin to represent the USA.
 Zavozin thereafter became a Hungarian citizen just in time to represent Hungary at the Winter Olympics in 2010.
 Iceland naturalized the former world chess champion Bobby Fischer in 2005, helping him escape custody and possible extradition in Japan after authorities in the USA revoked the American passport that he was using to travel from Japan back to Iceland.

 Other talents, statuses, and sources of fame also can form the basis for facilitated naturalization.
 In Denmark — a country that has one of the most restrictive naturalization regimes in place today and that, as of 2000, naturalizes only those who speak Danish and know the history and values of Denmark — the Australian wife of Crown Prince Frederik, Mary Donaldson, received Danish citizenship by an Act of Parliament on their marriage in 2004.
-More recently, in 2020, Tom Hanks and his wife Rita Wilson were granted Greek citizenship for their role in wildfire aid, and a young Malian migrant Mamoudou Gassama, who rescued a child dangling from a balcony, was granted French citizenship in 2018.
+More recently, in 2022, Montenegro granted citizenship to Ethereum founder Vitalik Buterin in return for his contribution to promoting the country and to developing Montenegro's crypto industry.
+In 2020, Tom Hanks and his wife Rita Wilson were granted Greek citizenship for their role in wildfire aid, and a young Malian migrant Mamoudou Gassama, who rescued a child dangling from a balcony, was granted French citizenship in 2018.
 Also in 2018, three stateless boys from a soccer team and their coach, who were rescued from a flooded cave in northern Thailand, were granted Thai citizenship.
 The story captured the attention of the world and highlighted the plight of thousands of other stateless people from Thailand and neighboring countries, living in Thailand, who were born in areas where borders have changed, leaving their nationalities uncertain.
 Ralph Fiennes received a Serbian passport in 2017 for filming in the country, and young Afghan refugee Farhad Nouri was offered Serbian citizenship because of his skillful drawings — a privilege not extended to the many other refugees living in the country.
 The list of grounds and examples cannot be exhaustive since the discretion of states in the field of citizenship law is virtually absolute, with an extreme example being Saudi Arabia conferring citizenship on a robot in late 2017.

 In line with these exemplars of facilitated naturalization, citizenship can also assist in recruiting overseas investors, who are granted citizenship in exchange for their significant foreign direct investment in (or other economic contribution to) a country.
 Investors are often given an easier path to citizenship than other candidates for naturalization.
 Applicants who pay do not have to wait for years to be granted citizenship, although, crucially, they do have to be suitably qualified and undergo strict due diligence checks.
 ‘First come, first served’ is effectively displaced by the ethics of the market: ‘You get what you pay for’.
 Ius doni, the acquisition of citizenship by investment, is essentially, then, a fast-track procedure for gaining citizenship, a form of facilitated naturalization that is based on the ability and willingness to contribute economically.